 However, the keeper’s resolve was put to the test in 2013, as the rivalry between his club Real and bitter rivals Barca reached a boiling point on and off the pitch.
 In order to keep national team harmony, Casillas approached Barcelona captain Xavi Hernandez to mend the divide, a move which strained his relationship with then coach José Mourinho and ultimately led to his exit from the Bernabeu.

 How Neuer compares:

 While Neuer will never be faced with such a complicated situation, his leadership skills are beyond question.
 During his time at Schalke, he learned to cope with the responsibility of carrying a team on his shoulders as the Royal Blues constantly finished in Champions League positions thanks in no small part to their young goalkeeper’s miraculous saves.
 No wonder he was made captain by age 24.

 He has inherited Philipp Lahm’s armband with both Germany and Bayern.
-Although he has spent most of the current season injured, it’s clear that he enjoys the full support of his colleagues and bosses.
+Although he spent most of the 2017/18 season injured, it’s clear that he enjoys the full support of his colleagues and bosses.
 Despite losing 2-1 to Austria in his first game back in action for Germany, Neuer was impressive and coach Joachim Löw went as far as saying that “you couldn't tell that he'd been out for so long.”